Time-Varying Multi-Objective Optimization: Tradeoff Regret Bounds

-The setting of a dynamically changing and uncertain environment can be analyzed in the framework of online optimization \cite[e.g.]{Zinkevich2003,Hazan2016,9133310}, where the cost function changes over time and an adaptive decision pertaining only to the past information has to be made at each stage.
-The standard convergence criteria in online optimization is the level of \emph{regret}, a quantity capturing the difference between the accumulated cost incurred up to some arbitrary time and the cost obtained from the best fixed point (or some times, policy within a class) chosen in hindsight.
+The setting of a dynamically changing and uncertain environment can be analyzed in the framework of online optimization \cite[e.g.]{Zinkevich2003,Hazan2016,9133310}, where the cost function changes over time and an adaptive decision pertaining only to past information has to be made at each stage.
+The standard guarantees in online optimization include the level of \emph{regret}, a quantity capturing the difference between the accumulated cost incurred up to some arbitrary time and the cost obtained from the best fixed point (or some times, policy within a class) chosen in hindsight.
 We develop such guarantees for time-varying multi-objective optimization.

-In machine-learning applications of multi objective optimization, the time-varying aspects could capture, e.g., time-varying group structure or some form of a concept drift.
-In game theory, the time-varying aspects could capture time-varying pay-offs (or time-varying price elasticity of the demand) in extensive forms of Stackelberg-like games, or time-varying demands in congestion games.

 Our contributions include: \begin{itemize} \item introduction of regret tradeoffs as the appropriate metric for grading solvers for online multi-objective optimization \item an on-line proximal-gradient algorithm for handling multiple time-varying convex objectives, which is amenable to analysis, \item theoretical guarantees for the algorithm. \end{itemize}